 A series of four dams on the Klamath River (originally licensed as FERC P-2082 and then as FERC P-14803) operated by PacifiCorp has devastated salmon populations on what was one of the nation's most productive salmon rivers.
 These dams which produce very little power, relative to their environmental impacts, have long been candidates for removal.

-Removing the dams, an action American Whitewater supports, would open up opportunities for new day trips on sections of river that are currently inundated by reservoirs or dewatered by hydropower operations, while creating an opportunity for a multi-day whitewater trip on the Klamath River.
-In addition, the dam removal would significantly improve water quality.
-Prior to dam removal, American Whitewater’s objectives are to maintain river access, retain publicly accessible real-time flow information, ensure hydropower operations provide and improve whitewater opportunities in respective reaches compatible with the physical and biotic integrity and resource goals of those reaches, and ensure a proper balance of hydropower and non-hydropower needs.
-In addition to these recreational interests, we also have a significant interest in the health of salmon and steelhead populations of the Klamath River.
+Removing the dams, an action American Whitewater supports, will open up opportunities for new day trips on sections of river that are currently inundated by reservoirs or dewatered by hydropower operations, while creating an opportunity for a multi-day whitewater trip on the Klamath River.
+In addition, the dam removal will significantly improve water quality.
+American Whitewater’s successfully secured provisions to maintain river access in the months leading up to dam removal, advocated for retention of publicly accessible real-time flow information, and ensured hydropower operations provided and whitewater opportunities in advance of dam removal.
+In addition to these recreational interests, we also represented our interest in the health of salmon and steelhead populations of the Klamath River.

-The Klamath River currently meets the needs of multiple interests including but not limited to recreation, power generation, fish and wildlife, cultural, municipal water supply, and agriculture.
-These potentially competing interests warrant systematic evaluation of each facility individually, the Project holistically, and the river on a local, regional and global scale, to determine the proper balance of water allocation and Project alternatives for respective uses in accordance with the best interests of society.
-As active participants in this dialogue over the past two decades, American Whitewater supports dam removal of J.C.
+The Klamath River has attempted to meet the needs of multiple interests including but not limited to recreation, power generation, fish and wildlife, cultural, municipal water supply, and agriculture.
+The competing interests warranted systematic evaluation of each facility individually, the Project holistically, and the river on a local, regional and global scale, to determine the proper balance of water allocation and Project alternatives for respective uses in accordance with the best interests of society.
+As active participants in this dialogue over the past two decades, American Whitewater strongly supported dam removal of J.C.
 Boyle Dam, Copco 1 Dam, Copco 2 Dam, and Iron Gate Dam as the preferred action to restore the river.
-The loss of enhanced mid-day summer flows on the Hell's Corner reach will have an impact on existing opportunities on whitewater recreation but dam removal will open up new opportunities and improve overall health of the river.
-As part of a the dam removal project, American Whitewater will seek appropriate mitigation to ensure the public has the opportunity to experience and enjoy a restored river through development of river access and recreational infrastructure that respects fishery resources and cultural sites.
+The loss of enhanced mid-day summer flows on the Hell's Corner reach impacts historic opportunities for whitewater recreation but dam removal opens up new opportunities and improves overall health of the river.
+As part of a the dam removal project, American Whitewater has secured appropriate mitigation to ensure the public has the opportunity to experience and enjoy a restored river through development of river access and recreational infrastructure that respects fishery resources and cultural sites.

-On June 17th, 2021 the Federal Energy Regulatory Commission approved transfer of the Lower Klamath Hydroelectric Project from PacifiCorp to the Klamath River Renewal Corporation and the states of Oregon and California.
-The Commission also published a schedule for environmental review as follows:
+This order is consistent with the previously issued (June 17th, 2021) order of transfer of the Lower Klamath Hydroelectric Project from PacifiCorp to the Klamath River Renewal Corporation and the states of Oregon and California and the published schedule for environmental review as follows: